ivanasen/MatricesAndVectors/README.md

 # MatricesAndVectors
-C++ library for work with linalg and vectors
+C++ library for work with matrices and vectors